If you like beer, you should love forests.

 However, many of our forests are threatened by development, catastrophic fires, poor management, non-native pests and a changing climate.
 As a result, beer's main ingredient could be at risk.

 Fall is when Kentucky boasts colorful leaves, brisk and sunny days, and trees dripping with apples.
-This year, The Nature Conservancy and Falls City Beer are marking the season with OktoberForest, a collaboration between the world’s largest conservation organization and independent brewers in more than 30 states—all raising awareness about the important role that forests play in a healthy water supply … and good beer.
+In 2018, The Nature Conservancy and Falls City Beer marked the season with OktoberForest, a collaboration between the world’s largest conservation organization and independent brewers in more than 30 states—all raising awareness about the important role that forests play in a healthy water supply … and good beer.

 FIVE FOREST FACTS